Seaweed0112/distributed-key-value-store-toy-project/README.md

 ## Features

 -   **Consistent Hashing**: Efficiently distributes keys across multiple nodes, allowing for scalable and fault-tolerant key-value storage.
 -   **Dynamic Node Management**: Add nodes dynamically at runtime to balance the load and ensure fault tolerance.
+(TODO)
 -   **Basic Key-Value Operations**: Supports `get` and `update` commands to retrieve and increment event counts.
 -   **Node Status Reporting**: Retrieve the current status of all nodes, including the count of all keys stored on each node.